 12.00 Aoife Kearins (University of Oxford).
 Epistolary Mathematics in the 19th Century.

-13.00 Lunch (included with ticket).
+13.00 Lunch (included with in-person ticket).

 14.00 June Barrow-Green (Open University), Andrew Burbanks (University of Portsmouth), Dan Rust (Open University), Reem Yassawi (Queen Mary University of London).
 George Birkhoff’s forgotten manuscript.